andreabradpitto/Experimental-robotics-laboratory/assignment1/README.md

 assignment1/Coordinates
 ```

 The latter of the two is of course a custom one, which has been coded for this project and is shipped with this package itself.
-Standard messages could have been used, but this new type creation had also been created as an extra exercise, in order to get more acquainted with the ROS environment. <\br>
+Standard messages could have been used, but this new type creation had also been created as an extra exercise, in order to get more acquainted with the ROS environment.<br/>
 Finally, here are all the parameters loaded in the ROS parameter server:

 ```